 Check it out next time you’re at the supermarket.

-Honey Baked will typically do a blanket mailing a few times a year around Labor Day, Thanksgiving, Christmas and Easter.
+Honey Baked will typically do a blanket mailing a few times a year around Easter, Labor Day, Thanksgiving and Christmas.

 If you live in a zip code near a store, you’re likely to already be on the mailing list.
 Check your mailbox for a standalone mailer and save some money.